WORKSHOPS

 ABOUT CHIVAS

 Since 2006, poet and writer Chivas Sandage has taught women’s writing workshops in Massachusetts, Connecticut, Florida, Texas, and now on Zoom.
 As an Assistant Professor at Westfield State University, Sandage taught Composition, World Literature, and Contemporary Cross-Cultural Literature.
 She earned an MFA from Vermont College of Fine Arts and a BA from Bennington College.
 Connecticut Center for the Book at the Connecticut Humanities Council awarded a planning grant for a writing program she designed.
 The Northampton Arts Council, supported in part by the Massachusetts Cultural Council (MCC), has awarded artist grants for her writing, teaching, and performance work.
 The MCC also awarded Sandage with an artist grant for her nonfiction.
-An editor, writing coach, tutor, and consultant, she works with students, businesses, and independent writers.
-For info about her publications and other awards: https://www.csandage.com
+An editor, writing coach, tutor, and consultant, she works with independent writers.
+For info about her publications and awards: https://www.csandage.com

 Is there an opening for the Thursday Collinsville Writing Workshop?